Ensure Environment Prerequisites

 Step 2: Restart NCache Service

 For the configuration changes made to take effect, restart the NCache Service.
 Make sure you have enough privileges to restart the service.
-If the user is not part of the Administrator's group, make sure to run Windows PowerShell as administrator, otherwise you might get an error message that Cannot open ncachesvc service on computer.
+If the user is not part of the Administrator's group, make sure to run Windows PowerShell as administrator, otherwise you might get an error message stating Cannot open ncachesvc service on computer.

 Execute the following command in the terminal of your choice to restart the NCache Service: